Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 ## Configuration, and getting clever ##

-If you write enough Processing sketches that depend on some initial settings that you need to adjust you are likely to do as I did and work some way to load such settings from a configuration file.
-I suspect this is the ind of coding that falls into the "How hard can it be to do something simple?" category since I don't think I even bothered to look for an existing solution.
+If you write enough Processing sketches that depend on some initial settings that you need to adjust for different executions you are likely to do as I did and work out some way to load such settings from a configuration file.
+I suspect this is the kind of coding that falls into the "How hard can it be?" category since I don't think I even bothered to look for an existing solution.
 Instead I did something really simple and adjusted it over time.

 My first `Config` class loaded a text file from the `data/` folder and  parsed `name:value` strings into a `HashMap`.
-It worked pretty well for most thigs.
+It worked pretty well for most things.
 Great for simple single-item entries, but not so good if you wanted to define a list of values.

 I got to wondering if I could use [YAML](http://www.yaml.org/spec/1.2/spec.html) or [JSON](http://www.json.org) so that a text file could represent more complex structures.
 Turns out that Processing gives you built-in JSON handling.
-Prefect.
+Perfect.

 For the MIDI sketch the configuration was updated to use JSON.
 Loading a JSON file and getting at the values is mostly easy but not entirely transparent.
 You can get at different types of data using `getInt`, `getFloat`, `getString`, etc., but if you want to grab a list of items you need `getJSONArray` and then need to pull out each item as the correct type.

 For this `Config` I decided that in most cases any list of items will be of the same type.
 So I added `getStrings` ,`getFloats`, and `getInts`.

-Now instead of putting the devices idexices into my sketch I could use a config file.
+Now instead of putting the devices indices into my sketch I could use a config file.
 JSON is not as simple as `name:value` but it's not too far off from that.
 A bit overkill for short files, very handy for more complex structured data.

 I won't get into the details on that code here.
 You can read more about it [here](http://jamesbritt.com/posts/getting-configgy-with-processing.html).

 That first demo sketch showed one way to create a `MidiBus` object.
-THere's another way, and it's not only more friendly but lends itself to better configuration.   `MidiBus` lets you specify what devices to use by name.
-The name has to match on what is dsplayed in the list of available devices, so you may need to first run  `MidiBus.list`  to see what's there.
+There's another way, and it's not only more friendly but lends itself to better configuration.   `MidiBus` lets you specify what devices to use by name.
+The name has to match on what is displayed in the list of available devices, so you may need to first run  `MidiBus.list`  to see what's there.

 Once you know the names of things the configuration file can use readable text instead of cryptic numbers.

-You can also pass in a name for the bus so that later, when `midiMessage` is invoked, your code can (if you like) behavior differently based on the source of the message.
+You can also pass in a name for the bus so that later, when `midiMessage` is invoked, your code can (if you like) behave differently based on the source of the message.

 Now the demo sketch (minus the code for `Configgy.pde`) looks like this:

     import java.lang.reflect.Method;

-    import themidibus.*; //Import the library
+    import themidibus.*;
     import javax.sound.midi.MidiMessage;

     Configgy config;